-Qi (pronounced chee) is the word used in Chinese Fertility Medicine to describe energy, life force, or vitality inside and outside the body.
+Qi (pronounced chee) is the word used in Chinese Medicine to describe air, vitality, or oxygen inside and outside the body.

 This means that it’s vital for the function of all aspects of your fertility, and pregnancy health too.
 When your Qi is deficient your body struggles to function efficiently, and this can lead to a variety of fertility issues.

-Energy is needed for every process in your body including cell creation and division, activity, and function – think of egg and sperm cells here too.
-If there isn’t enough energy available then your cells, tissues, organs and systems of your body start to function at a lower and slower level, making them less efficient at supporting the processes they should support.
+Qi is needed for every process in your body including cell creation and division, activity, and function – think of egg and sperm cells here too.
+If there isn’t enough Qi available then your cells, tissues, organs and systems of your body start to function at a lower and slower level, making them less efficient at supporting the processes they should support.

 Your body slows down and works with less efficiency, and the ability of the eggs and sperm to function properly is also affected, making them weaker and underactive.

-Pregnancy becomes harder with lower levels of energy, and once pregnant your body will need high levels of energy to support the first 12-weeks of elevated Progesterone and growth of your baby.
+Pregnancy becomes harder with lower levels of Qi, and once pregnant your body will need higher levels of Qi to support the first 12-weeks of elevated Progesterone and growth of your baby.

 Some key symptoms of Qi deficiency are: